Tara's School for Dogs

 This class will be tailored to your specific training needs in a way that best fits the way you and your dog learn.
 There is no better way to start life with a new puppy than with the guidance of a professional trainer that can help you grow that puppy into the best dog possible.
 If you have a senior or disabled dog, training can be tailored to their needs.
 Let me show you how to teach an old dog new tricks!

-Classes are private and tailored to the individual needs of students, both canine and human!
-The descriptions below are a guideline to the curriculum for your dogs.
-During the first class we'll set up a plan with goals for both you and your dog.
+Private Classes are tailored to the individual needs of students, both canine and human!
+At the first class we'll set up a plan with goals for both you and your dog.

 Teaching your dog basic cues keeps them safe and makes them a joy to be around.
 Basic cues include behaviors such as sit, down, come, stay, leave it, recall, etc.

 Dogs 6 months and older are invited to take this class.

 Tricks can be taught once you and your dog learn the basic.
 This is lots of fun for both you and your dog!
 An old dog can learn new tricks, that's for sure!